joyeecheung/v8-gc-talk/readme.md

 ### Are Your V8 GC Logs Speaking to You?

+**NOTE: this is for my talk at Node Live Beijing, which preceded the talk at Node Interactive 2016.
+If you are coming for the slides of that NINA talk, [please click here](https://github.com/joyeecheung/talks/tree/master/node_interactive_2016).**

 For my talk at [Node Live Beijing](http://live.nodejs.org/events/beijing.html), May 2016.

 > Chau Yee is an intern at alinode, currently working on analysis and visualization of V8 GC logs, heapdumps and CPU profiles.